 - One family keeps a dictionary within reach of the kitchen table so that table talk can continue on when a word needs learning.

 - Another family has been known to make a habit of asking God what He wants of each of them throughout the day and writing it down.
-Asking and sharing and discussing what was heard and how it went and what can be learned has lead to most profitable and enjoyable conversation.
+Asking and sharing and discussing what was heard, how it went and what can be learned has led to most profitable and enjoyable conversation.